-The alphanumeric display shows the Event Message display screen when the control panel enters any abnormal state (alarm, supervisory, trouble, monitor, disable, and test.)
+The alphanumeric display shows the Event Message display screen when the control panel enters the fire alarm, supervisory, monitor, trouble, disablement, or test state.

-- 1. Time field: Displays the system time in 24-hour format - 2.
-Active and disabled points field: Displays the number of active points (Annn) and the number of disabled points (Dnnn) currently in the system - 3.
-Event message window: Displays the most recent, highest priority event message.
-Use the up and down arrow switches to scroll through the event messages.
+1. Time field: Displays the system time in 24-hour format

+- 2. Active and disabled points field: Displays the number of active points (Annn) and the number of disabled points (Dnnn) currently in the system - 3.
+Event message window: Displays two event messages from the selected event message queue.
+Event messages are numbered in the order in which they were received and include the device address (or location description, if programmed) of the device that signaled the event.
+Use the up and down arrow switches to scroll through the event messages. - 4.
+Event message queues: Displays the number of event messages stored in each of the event message queues.
+Use the left and right arrow switches to select an event message queue.